 The Mesh Peering Open frame supports MPM protocol and the negotiated active authentication is SAE, or

-The Mesh Peering Open frame supports AMPE but the mesh STA does not support the mesh PMKSA as identified by PMKName in the Chosen PMK field in the Authenticated Mesh Peering Exchange element.
+The Mesh Peering Open frame supports AMPE but the PMKID in the Chosen PMK field in the Authenticated Mesh Peering Exchange element does not identify a mesh PMKSA.

 If the Mesh Peering Open frame is not discarded, the mesh peering instance controller actively rejects or accepts the mesh peering open request (see 11C.4 (Mesh peering management finite state machine (MPM FSM))).
 If dot11MeshAcceptingAdditionalPeerings is set to zero the Mesh Peering Open request shall be rejected with reason code MESH-MAX-PEERS.

+If the peerLinkID in the mesh peering instance has not been set, the Local Link ID field of the Mesh Peering Open request shall be copied into the peerLinkID in the mesh peering instance.
+If the incoming Mesh Peering Open frame is for AMPE and the peerNonce in the mesh peering instance has not been set, the Local Nonce field in the incoming Mesh Peering Open frame shall be copied into the peerNonce in the mesh peering instance.

 The mesh peering open request may be rejected due to an internal reason with a reason code of MESH-PEERING-CANCELED.